pEBR: A Probabilistic Approach to Embedding Based Retrieval: Introduction

-Before we introduce our new approach to address the above shortcomings, let's first review the previous related works: probabilistic models, or more precisely probabilistic graphical models, which have a long history of successes in machine learning~\citep{murphy2012machine,koller2019book}.
-There are a few models that significantly changed the landscape of machine learning in the past a few decades, such as Baum-Welch algorithm for training~\citep {mccallum2004hidden}, LDA~\citep{blei2003latent}, and probabilistic modeling with neural network \cite{nguyen2017mixture, malinin2019uncertainty,kohl2018probabilistic}.
+Before we introduce our new approach to address the above shortcomings, let us first review previous related works: probabilistic models, or more precisely probabilistic graphical models, which have a long history of success in machine learning~\citep{murphy2012machine,koller2019book}.
+Several models have significantly changed the landscape of machine learning in recent decades, such as the Baum-Welch algorithm for training~\citep {mccallum2004hidden}, LDA~\citep{blei2003latent}, and probabilistic modeling with neural network \cite{nguyen2017mixture, malinin2019uncertainty,kohl2018probabilistic}.

-Inspired by the previous successes of probabilistic spirits, here we propose a redesign of the embedding based retrieval to address the above challenges by using probabilistic modeling.
-Our contributions and the overview of the following sections can be summarized as follows. \begin{itemize} \item We first formalize the conventional two-tower model with a frequentist perspective and systematically analyze its inherent limitations.

-\item We then introduce two novel probabilistic methods: maximum likelihood estimation-based and contrastive estimation-based; the latter includes two instances, ExpNCE and BetaNCE. \item Comprehensive comparative experiments, we demonstrate the superior effectiveness of our approach.
-Notice that this probabilistic modeling is also successfully applied in industrial-scale embedding-based retrieval systems.
+Inspired by the previous successes of probabilistic spirits, here we propose a redesign of the embedding-based retrieval to address the above challenges by using probabilistic modeling.
+Our contributions and the overview of the following sections can be summarized as follows. \begin{itemize} \item We first formalize the conventional two-tower model with a frequentist perspective and systematically analyze its inherent limitations. \item We then propose two novel probabilistic methods: one based on maximum likelihood estimation and another based on contrastive estimation; the latter includes two instances, ExpNCE and BetaNCE. \item We conduct both offline and online experiments to demonstrate the effectiveness of our model, and perform ablation studies to help understand how the model works.

 \end{itemize}